Supporting a Loved One: Partners & Parents

 - Be understanding about the symptoms of pregnancy: nausea, tiredness, irritability, and moodiness are all pregnancy symptoms

-- Read through the Recovery At Home packet she is given
+- Read through the Recovery At Home packet

 - Have pain medication available and maybe a heating pad